Some of the offers on this page may have expired.

 Deserve® EDU Mastercard for Students

 The Deserve EDU Mastercard for Students not only makes it simple for U.S. and international students to build credit with a unique approval process, but also makes it easy to earn rewards with a 1% unlimited cash back on all purchases.
-Plus, If you pay with your Deserve® EDU Mastercard for Students, you’ll get a one year reimbursement on your Amazon Prime Student membership (lifetime value of $59), which is a great perk.
+Plus, If you pay with your Deserve® EDU Mastercard for Students, you’ll get a one year reimbursement on your Amazon Prime Student membership after spending $500 in the first 3 billing cycles (lifetime value of $59), which is a great perk.
 A card that allows you to build your credit in a manageable way while also earning generous rewards could help your journey into personal finance get off to a smoother start.